mroonga/mroonga/doc/source/install/others.md

 You can use [CMake](http://www.cmake.org/) instead of shell but this document doesn't describe about building with CMake.

-Here are optional tools:
+Here are optional tools.

 - [sudo](http://www.gratisoft.us/sudo/) for installing built Mroonga.

 ### Libraries

-Here are required libraries:
+Here are required libraries.

 - [Groonga](http://groonga.org/).
 (If you use package, install development package such as `libgroonga-dev` for deb or `groonga-devel` for RPM.)
 - [groonga-normalizer-mysql](https://github.com/groonga/groonga-normalizer-mysql).

-Here are optional libraries:
+Here are optional libraries.

 - [MeCab](https://taku910.github.io/mecab/): Japanese morphological analysis system